satoshink/music_player/README.md

 ## How to start the player
 1. Make sure that you have Python 3 installed on your computer.
 2. If you don't, go to this link: [Download Python | Python.org](https://www.python.org/downloads/) and install Python 3
-3. Find main.py and run it.
+3. Once you have Python installed, go into the music player folder and find main.py and run it.
 4. Ta-Da!

 ## How to add music